Buckwheat vs Wheat - Health impact and Nutrition Comparison

 Buckwheat has an intense nutty and slightly bitter flavor.
 When prepared, buckwheat is a bit chewy and has a soft texture.

-The taste of wheat ranges from nutty, earthy to a little bitter and a little sweet.
+The taste of wheat ranges from earthy to a little bitter and a little sweet.

-In the culinary world, buckwheat and wheat are commonly used for their flours.
-Buckwheat or wheat flour can be used in different types of bread, pancakes, wraps, crepes, soba noodles or pasta, waffles, muffins, chocolate chip cookies, brownies, cakes, cinnamon rolls, and many other things.
+In the culinary world, buckwheat and wheat are commonly used as flours.
+Buckwheat or wheat flour can be used in different types of bread, pancakes, wraps, crepes, soba noodles or pasta, waffles, muffins, chocolate chip cookies, brownies, cakes, cinnamon rolls, and many other foods.

 Buckwheat as such is used in buckwheat kasha, porridge, salads, granola, sweet potato burgers, and vegan meatballs.

 The two most common buckwheat varieties are common buckwheat (Fagopyrum esculentum) and bitter or Tartary buckwheat (Fagopyrum tartaricum).
 Tartary buckwheat is a self-fertile plant that grows well in cold climates and high altitudes.
 In contrast, common buckwheat depends on insects for pollination, prefers temperate climates, and grows well in lower altitudes.